 \section{Conclusions}

-As GW detector sensitivities and electromagnetic follow-up capabilities continue to improve, bright standard sirens will become an increasingly important probe of cosmology.
+As GW detector sensitivities and EM follow-up capabilities continue to improve, bright standard sirens will become an increasingly important probe of cosmology.
 We have shown that weak-lensing-induced scatter in the luminosity distance-redshift relation encodes valuable information about the distribution of cosmic structures, enabling constraints on parameters that do not directly affect the mean Hubble diagram.
-Focusing on the amplitude of matter fluctuations, $\sigma_8$, we find that ET could achieve $10\%$ measurement with a sample of 300 neutron star binaries with identified electromagnetic counterparts.
+Focusing on the amplitude of matter fluctuations, $\sigma_8$, we find that ET could achieve $10\%$ measurement with a sample of 300 neutron star binaries with identified EM counterparts.
 At lower GW frequencies, observations by LISA of massive black hole binaries provide a complementary avenue, yielding constraints at the $30\%$ level with a smaller sample of only 12 events.

 Our results highlight that weak lensing transforms bright sirens from purely geometric probes into tracers of cosmic structures, opening a new channel for studying cosmological perturbations with GWs.
-While the accuracy of constraints inferred from CMB observations~\cite{Planck:2018vyg} or from galaxy clustering and weak-lensing surveys~\citep{DES:2025tna} is unlikely to be reached, weak lensing of bright sirens provides a complementary probe of $\sigma_8$.
+While the precision of constraints from CMB observations~\citep{Planck:2018vyg} or from galaxy clustering and weak-lensing surveys~\citep{DES:2025tna} is unlikely to be reached, weak lensing of bright sirens provides a complementary probe of $\sigma_8$.
 Moreover, standard candles and standard sirens are uniquely sensitive to small-scale matter fluctuations that are largely inaccessible to conventional CMB or galaxy weak-lensing observations.
 In this work, we have focused on $\sigma_8$, but we plan to use bright-siren lensing to directly constrain the small-scale matter power spectrum.

 Several avenues for future work naturally follow from this study.
 On the modeling side, improving the treatment of weak lensing through more realistic descriptions of halos, filaments, and clustering will be essential for reliable inference of cosmological parameters from bright siren data.
 From a methodological perspective, machine-learning-based approaches could significantly accelerate the inference pipeline and enable rapid marginalization over complex lensing models.
 This, in turn, would allow for a systematic exploration of how parameter uncertainties scale with the size and redshift distribution of the siren catalog, which will be crucial for assessing the constraining power of bright sirens.